Posted on 4/09/2017 by Hannah Grant

 Not Utilising Online and Mobile

 We are in the age of online and mobile media.
-Everything is a click away and giving easy access to viewing critical information.
-We at Regional, have seen an 11.19 % increase in the number of candidates that are using mobile devices this year, compared to the same time period the year before (January 1st – August 31st, 2016 28.50%, January 1st – August 31st, 2017 39.69%).
+Everything is a click away and we have easy access to viewing critical information.
+Here at Regional Recruitment Services we have seen an 11.19 % increase in the number of candidates that are using mobile devices this year, compared to the same time period the year before (January 1st – August 31st, 2016 28.50%, January 1st – August 31st, 2017 39.69%).
 Therefore, it’s important to make sure that you optimise adverts for mobile usage and portray a positive business image on social media – many employers fail by using social media as a job board, you portray more value to potential applicants by giving an insight into what it is like to work for your business.
 This is a powerful strategy as opposed to spamming a newsfeed with job adverts.
 Allowing for more strength in employment branding.

 Bad Applicant Experience